Peep Show (British TV series): Series 3

 The series begins with Jez in a relationship with Michelle, of whom he is not fond but with whom he stays as they plan a threesome with another woman.
 Big Suze (Sophie Winkleman) re-enters Jez's life, but has a new boyfriend, Stu, whom Jez is both deeply jealous of and somewhat sexually attracted to.
-Despite Stu's benevolence towards him, Jez plans to punch him, which ends in him getting punched himself.
-Mark and Sophie have finally become a couple, but their relationship is made difficult by Mark's unwillingness to both be intimate with her and do pleasurable things she has taken an interest in, such as clubbing and drug-taking.
-This hesitance is worsened when Mark is "mugged" by some unarmed street thugs (whom he non-forcibly gives his phone and wallet to out of cowardice), which, much to Sophie's horror, leads him to carry around an illegal knife.
-Things get worse for the couple when Mark is separated from Sophie once again when their employer relocates her to Bristol.
+Despite Stu's benevolence towards him, Jez punches him, which ends in him getting punched himself.
+Mark and Sophie have finally become a couple, but their relationship is made difficult by Mark's unwillingness both to be intimate with her and to do pleasurable things she has taken an interest in, such as clubbing and drug-taking.
+This hesitance is worsened when Mark is "mugged" by some unarmed street thugs (to whom he non-forcibly gives his phone and wallet out of cowardice), which, much to Sophie's horror, leads him to carry an illegal knife.
+Things get worse for the couple as Mark is separated from Sophie once again when their employer relocates her to Bristol.
 Merry, Jez and Mark's friend from university, visits and Mark arranges for her to be sectioned.
 Jez and Super Hans attempt to run a pub.
 Jez holds a magic mushroom party in the flat.
 Jez has a fling with Mark's sister, whom he quickly grows to dislike, while Mark falls in love with Suze.
-Jez becomes extremely jealous with Mark and Suze's closeness, and outs his feelings for her in front of them both.
-Despite Big Suze seeming to genuinely have mutual feelings for Mark, he ruins the opportunity due to his lack of self-esteem and feelings of obligation towards Sophie.
-Jez serves on a jury and has a date with the female defendant.
+Jez becomes extremely jealous with Mark and Suze's closeness, and outs Mark's feelings for Suze in front of them both.
+Despite Big Suze seeming to have genuine mutual feelings for Mark, he ruins the opportunity due to his lack of self-esteem and feelings of obligation towards Sophie.
+Jez serves on a jury and has a date with the violent female defendant.
 In the last episode, Jez tries to get back together with Suze but is hindered somewhat by Super Hans attempting to go cold turkey.
 Meanwhile, Mark, having ruined his chances of starting a relationship with Big Suze, plans to propose to Sophie, and becomes obsessed and neurotic about doing so.
 He spends his saved-up Sunday Times "mega-vouchers" on taking her to a hotel in the Quantocks, a trip on which Jez, Big Suze and a withdrawing Super Hans accompany him.
 Despite it being apparent that Mark has privately begun to loathe Sophie, he nonetheless remains committed to proposing to her.
-Sophie gets lost out on the hills one night, forcing Mark and Jez to go and look for her.
+Sophie gets lost out on the hills at night, forcing Mark and Jez to go and look for her.
 They then get even more lost themselves; it is only after Jez asks Mark what he truly likes about Sophie that he changes his mind about the proposal, upon coming to terms with the truth that they not only have nothing in common, but that he also finds her incredibly annoying.
 However, Sophie accidentally finds his engagement ring in his bag before he returns and "says yes", which Mark reluctantly accepts to avoid embarrassment.